SDM-TIB/Medi-LlaMA/README.md

 ![Baselines](demo/baselines.png)

-# Proposed Approach Medi-LlaMA
+# Medi-LlaMA- Proposed Approach
 We propose a domain-agnostic approach that can empower the predictive capacity of sub-symbolic systems with a deductive database system.
 The approach retrieves the DDIs in the input treatment from the Medi-LlaMA Knowledge Graph (Medi-LlaMA KG).
 Next, the Deductive System (DS) is called, where the DDIs extracted from the Medi-LlaMA KG are part of the Extensional Database (EDB).
 The Intensional Database (IDB) of the DS comprises a set of rules to deduce new DDIs in treatments.
 A DDI is deduced when a set of drugs are taken together and is represented as a relation in the minimal model of the deductive database DS.
 ![Proposed Approach](demo/mochup_DDIs.png)

-# Medi-LlaMA Architecture
+# The Medi-LlaMA Architecture